James Huling

 James Huling competed on the 17th and 18th seasons of Big Brother.
 During his time on the show, he was in a "showmance" with Natalie Negrotti.
 He has worked as a corrections officer.
 He is a veteran and lives in Texas.
-In 2020, he ran for mayor of Wichita Falls.
+In 2020, he ran for mayor of Wichita Falls, coming in third with 13% of the vote.

 Huling has also appeared on Catfish: The TV Show.